 Metastasis: The spread of cancer cells to distant areas of the body through the lymphatic system or bloodstream.

 Monoclonal antibodies: Laboratory-produced identical antibodies that can target a specific antigen.
-They can be made in large quantities in the laboratory and are being studied to determine their effectiveness in the detection and treatment
+They can be made in large quantities in the laboratory and are being studied to determine their effectiveness in the detection and treatment of cancer.

 Mucositis: Inflammation and irritation of the mucous membranes.